pippinsplugins/bbPress-Topic-Lock/readme.txt

 Warns moderators if another moderator is currently viewing the same topic.

-Based heavily off of the WordPress post locking system.
-Uses the WP heartbeat API to set the topic lock status.
+Based heavily off of the WordPress post locking syste and uses the WP heartbeat API (requires WordPress 3.6 or later) to set the topic lock status.

 If a topic is locked (because another moderator is already viewing it), a warning dialog will be displayed.
 Moderators and choose to ignore the lock if they wish.